whitesquirrell/C0deVari4nt/README.md

 A tool that automates the process of variant analysis through CodeQL queries and Neo4j visualisation

 ## CodeQL
-Run Code base against predefined vulnerable sources and sinks:
+#### Run Code base against predefined vulnerable sources and sinks
-1. CodeQL will query all source functions to banned string functions based on Microsoft's Security Development Lifecycle (SDL) Banned Function Calls
+- CodeQL will query all source functions to banned string functions based on Microsoft's Security Development Lifecycle (SDL) Banned Function Calls

-Run Code base against sources and sinks of your choice
+#### Run Code base against sources and sinks of your choice
-1. User inputs vulnerable source, sink and sink argument.
-C0deVari4nt will use this information to query the CodeQL template and pass the results to Neo4j.
+- User inputs vulnerable source, sink and sink argument.
+C0deVari4nt will use this information to query the CodeQL template and pass the results to Neo4j
-2. User inputs vulnerable sink and argument.
-C0deVarin4t will use this information to search for all source expressions to the vulnerable sink and pass the results to Neo4j.
+- User inputs vulnerable sink and argument.
+C0deVari4nt will use this information to search for all source expressions to the vulnerable sink and pass the results to Neo4j
-3. User inputs a vulnerable source to dangerous sink whereby the source is tainted
+- User inputs a vulnerable source to dangerous sink whereby the source is tainted

 ## Neo4j
 - Install neo4j locally on computer and create database `CodeVariant` with password `codevariant`